AdKats/AdKats/README.md

 </p>
 <h2>Overview</h2>
 <p>
-    Admin Toolset with a plethora of features, ~100 available in-game commands, and many customization options.
+    Admin Toolset with a plethora of features, Over 100 available in-game commands, and many customization options.
     AdKats focuses on making in-game admins more efficient and accurate at their jobs, with flexibility for almost any setup.
     Includes a cross-server ban enforcer with advanced enforcement features, metabans support, global admin management,